genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 - **Data**: Includes transcriptomics, proteomics, gene variant, flow cytometry data, and more.
 You can import the metadata (e.g. genome version, normalization method, and the locations of raw/processed data in your storage) together with the processed data (e.g. expression counts, genotypes).
 - **Cross-reference mapping**: a list of transcript and gene ids and how they map to each other.
-- **Libraries metadata**: metadata describing sequencing libraries or other indexable data types, including information like library type, protocol, and platform.
+- **Libraries metadata**: TSV file describing sequencing libraries or other indexable data types.
+It includes information on library preparation, type (e.g., single-end or paired-end), protocol, barcodes, and platform.
 - **Preparations metadata**: metadata describing how samples were prepared prior to data generation, applicable to proteomics, transcriptomics, and other data types.
 - **Attached Files**: Supplement your study by attaching related research materials like PDF, XLSX, DOCX, PPTX files, images, and more.
 Please note, contents of these attached files won't be indexed or made searchable.